 In closing, remember that when you are teaching writing, you are teaching an art.
 Let go of everything that vexes you about teaching writing.
 Know that quality will not happen right away.
 Accept that in order to build a community of young authors, you must dig deep to understand your students and what motivates them.
 Be patient because the magic will come!

-I would love to hear tips and tricks for how you motivate your students to write.
+I would love to hear the ways you inspire your students to write.
 If you have a great idea, would you please comment below so we can learn from each other?